How to Get More Matches on Tinder

 Peak hours.
 Early evenings (roughly 7–10 PM) typically yield more active users.

 Conversation health.
 The more your matches reply, the more Tinder shows you.
-Open well, keep it light, and escalate (Section 6).
+Open well, keep it light, and escalate.

 Profile completeness.
 Verified photo, 5–6 good images, short bio, basic fields filled.